davydovanton/data_matrix/README.md

 # DataMatrix
 **[this is not implemented gem]**
-Simple way for creating grids for any data objects and for any frameworks
+Simple way for creating grids for any data objects and for any frameworks.

 ## Installation
 Add this line to your application's Gemfile: